michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-04-17-proper-withholding.md

 withheld each pay period.”
 This allows you to request an extra dollar amount of California Personal Income Tax to be withheld per paycheck.

-- Example: If you enter “300” on line 2, your employer withholds your normal CA PIT plus 300 dollars extra from each paycheck.
+- Example: If you enter “300” on line 2, your employer withholds your normal CA PIT plus $300 extra from each paycheck.
 - Like the federal form, this continues every pay period until you submit a new DE‑4.

 **Why extra payroll withholding is so powerful**